Get a demo

 Notes: Includes fully and partially realized deals; all figures calculated in US dollars; post-2018 data not shown, as most deals entered later than 2018 are still unrealized

 However, beginning in late 2008 and through to mid-2009, financial markets and virtually all asset classes, including private equity, experienced significant losses, at least on a mark-to-market, if not a fully realized, basis.
 A long period of slow recovery in macroeconomic conditions set in thereafter, with financial markets rebounding (largely as a result of massive quantitative easing by central banks) well ahead of clear evidence of rising earnings and renewed corporate health 'on the ground'.
-As such, exiting investments profitably and generating cash returns to LPs was problematic for most GPs well into 2012.
-It was only in 2013 that revived portfolio company performance, highly liquid and attractively priced debt markets, renewed trade buyer M&A activity, and supportive and open equity markets all coalesced positively to allow a huge flow of realizations and cash back to LPs and a real recovery in private equity fund performance.
+The GFC exposed vulnerabilities in the private equity model and forced both LPs and GPs to reassess their strategies.
+As such, exiting investments profitably and generating cash returns to LPs was problematic for most general partners well into 2012.
+It was only in 2013 that revived portfolio company performance, highly liquid and attractively priced debt markets, renewed trade buyer M&A activity, and supportive and open equity markets all coalesced positively to allow a huge flow of realizations and cash back to LPs and a real recovery in private equity vehicle performance.

-In these volatile circumstances over the last five years, some long-held preconceptions that have affected the balance of power in the past between GPs and LPs in negotiating private equity funds' economic terms were shattered.
-Some funds did not return their committed capital, turning the 'loans' that are management fees into bad, irrecoverable debts.
-In addition, while their relative performance may have remained reasonably compelling on a longer-term basis versus public equity returns, in this troubled period private equity funds also fell well below their historic norms in the net, absolute performance they produced, leading to much greater investor focus on fees and costs.
-Finally, at least until 2012, capital for new commitments to funds was in short supply and withheld by LPs in large measure from all but those private equity funds that met particularly high thresholds as to quality and terms.
+In these volatile circumstances over the last five years, some long-held preconceptions that have affected the balance of power in the past between general partners and LPs in negotiating private equity structures' economic provisions were shattered.
+The GFC shifted the balance of power, giving LPs greater leverage to negotiate more favorable terms.
+Some funds did not return their committed funding, turning the 'loans' that are management charges into bad, irrecoverable debts.
+In addition, while their relative performance may have remained reasonably compelling on a longer-term basis versus public equity returns, in this troubled period private equity structures also fell well below their historic norms in the net, absolute performance they produced, leading to much greater investor focus on costs and expenses.
+Finally, at least until 2012, funding for new commitments to structures was in short supply and withheld by LPs in large measure from all but those private equity structures that met particularly high thresholds as to quality and provisions.

-In these circumstances, it was not surprising that investors had a long-anticipated opportunity to adjust, in practice, the headline, foundational economic terms of private equity funds, in particular reducing management fees (especially on larger funds via discounts).
-They also made significant progress in eliminating an ongoing GP share of net transaction fees, under the terms of most private equity funds formed after the GFC.
-On smaller, more technical points affecting the inner architecture of funds' mechanics, LPs were also not shy in suggesting changes favorable to them, leading often to dozens of LP comments on draft limited partnership agreements and protracted legal processes when a new fund is formed.
+In these circumstances, it was not surprising that investors had a long-anticipated opportunity to adjust, in practice, the headline, foundational economic provisions of private equity structures, in particular reducing management charges (especially on larger structures via discounts).
+They also made significant progress in eliminating an ongoing general partner share of net transaction charges, under the provisions of most private equity structures formed after the GFC.
+This period marked a turning point in the negotiation of private equity terms, with LPs successfully pushing for greater transparency and alignment of interests.
+On smaller, more technical points affecting the inner architecture of structures' mechanics, LPs were also not shy in suggesting changes favorable to them, leading often to dozens of LP comments on draft limited partnership agreements and protracted legal processes when a new vehicle is formed.

 Source: Bain & Company

-In striking these balances - cutting the shorter-term expense load of investing in a private equity fund and eliminating transaction fee leakage to GPs, while allowing GPs to retain a huge longer-term incentive if they perform - LPs have acted sensibly to contain the excesses of the asset class while preserving the profit motive that leads to its superior performance.
-While undoubtedly there will be more and more negotiation on the margins of terms over time (as LPs show no signs of dropping their now sharpened pencils), it seems likely that this sensible balance on the major provisions of private equity partnerships will form the mainstream of the GP-LP market for the foreseeable future.
+In striking these balances - cutting the shorter-term expense load of investing in a private equity vehicle and eliminating transaction cost leakage to general partners, while allowing general partners to retain a huge longer-term incentive if they perform - LPs have acted sensibly to contain the excesses of the asset class while preserving the profit motive that leads to its superior performance.
+This balancing act reflects the ongoing evolution of the relationship between LPs and GPs.
+While undoubtedly there will be more and more negotiation on the margins of provisions over time (as LPs show no signs of dropping their now sharpened pencils), it seems likely that this sensible balance on the major provisions of private equity partnerships will form the mainstream of the general partner -LP market for the foreseeable future.
 The probability is that further change will only come in response to significant shifts in macroeconomic or market conditions, rather than from continuous or incremental adjustments.

-Private equity's remarkable resilience over the past decades has its foundation in the alignment of interests between GPs and LPs.
+Private equity's remarkable resilience over the past decades has its foundation in the alignment of interests between general partners and LPs.
+This alignment is crucial for the long-term health and success of the industry.
 A changing landscape does not signify a fundamental break from the past but rather an adaptation to new realities, as it has always done.
-The partnership model, with its evolving dynamics and terms, will continue to ensure that both parties reap the benefits of their collective efforts and investments.
+The industry's ability to adapt and innovate will be key to navigating future challenges.
+The partnership model, with its evolving dynamics and provisions, will continue to ensure that both parties reap the benefits of their collective efforts and investments.

 By clicking “Accept”, you agree to the storing of cookies on your device.
 View our Privacy Policy for more information.